HAEdwin/APSystems-ECU-proxy-for-cloudless-operation/README.md

 4. You're done

 # Firmware history
-My current version: ECU_R_1.2.17Z30
+Tested on an ECU-R with version: ECU_R_1.2.17

 # To Do
 - Clean up code
 - Bugfixes
 - Error handling and shutting clean
 - Integrate with Home Assistant
-- More testing (compatibility with ECU-C)
+- More testing against latest firmware
 - Optionally enable full proxy forwarding data to the EMA site as well